-The County is divided into three different Wildlife Management Units (WMU 248, 242 and 250).
+As per the 2018 regulations, the County is divided into two different Wildlife Management Units (WMU 248 and 242).
+Lands previously in Strathcona County and within WMU 250 have been transferred to WMU 248.
 Different regulations apply to each.

 Hunting game birds with a shotgun on road allowances is not permitted in the County.
 Strathcona County is a Specialized Municipality and, because of this designation, all road allowances are considered County property.
 There is no hunting allowed on any County property.

 Hunters are reminded to dispose carcasses in the correct place.
-Bring carcasses to the Clover Bar Landfill, Monday to Friday, 8 a.m. to 4 p.m.
-The landfill is equipped to handle dead animals in the proper manner.
+The Clover Bar Landfill will no longer accept carcasses.
+They must be taken to the Ryley Landfill, which is equipped to handle dead animals in the proper manner.
 Carcasses don't belong in the green organics cart or recycle station.